ilhan-mstf/puppeteer-investigation/blog_post/post.md

 ### Samples
 This section gives a couple of examples to give you a better insights of its usage.
 They don't cover all the futures of the puppeteer.

+Tests are also available at github page.

+jest-puppeteer
+you need another library to add fully featured testing capabalities to puppeteer since it doesn't provide you.
+In this blog post jest is used as tesing framework.

 #### Taking Screenshot
 You can take screenshot of your website with different options.
 In certain times for example (in every 200 ms for example), or in different screen sizes.